ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

 It is also useful after a Tune experiment is done and one wants to load the Experiment checkpoint for post-analysis.

 Trial checkpoint is the per trial state that is directly saved by the trainable itself.
-Model and model state is the most common form of Trial checkpoint.
+Model or model state is the most common form of Trial checkpoint.
 This is useful mostly for two reasons:

 - Some HPO algorithms such as HyperBand and PBT requires this capability in order to constantly pause and restart certain trials.
 - This allows for training progress to be saved periodically so that a particular trial can be restarted from its latest checkpoint if the machine it is trained on dies.
+- The checkpoint can be later used for other downstream tasks like batch inference.

+Everything that is reported by `session.report()` is Trial checkpoint.
+See :ref:`Here <air-checkpoint-ref>`.

 .. _tune-checkpoint-syncing: